Residential Guards, Security Officers and Watchmen

 Hansip / Linmas

 The term Hansip comes from the term Pertahanan Sipil, which means community security (civil as opposed to military).
 A more recent term is LinMas which stands for perlindungan masyarakat - community protection.
 These men are hired by the housing complex in which you live.
-Their salaries are paid through the monthly fees you pay to your RT (neighborhood head) for sewer, cleanliness and security.
+Their very minimal salaries are paid through the monthly fees you pay to your RT (neighborhood head) for sewer, cleanliness, and security.
 They have very minimal training and their primary functions are to patrol the neighborhood regularly to check for problems and to screen people coming in through the main gates to the complex, especially in the late evening.
 In the case of a robbery or serious incident, the Hansip can contact the police for you.
+Again this is not a well paying job, therefore the people that work as Hansip are not necessary highly trained or educated.

 If you are having a large party and anticipate some traffic congestion due to your guests' cars, you can 'hire' your neighborhood Hansip for the evening to assist in traffic control as well as watch your guests' cars.
 Your RT probably has a set fee, or can recommend a fee for their evening's service.
 It would be a good gesture as well to ensure that these men receive drinks or food from the party.
 If you're having western food, have your cook make something for them or just purchase something from a local warung (food stall).

 The term Satpam refers to the men who usually wear the more official looking white uniforms.
-The term Satpam is for Satuan Petugas Keamanan, roughly translated as Association of Security Officers.
+The term Satpam is an abbreviation of Satuan Petugas Keamanan, roughly translated as Association of Security Officers.
 Satpam differ from jaga and Hansip in that they have had some significant training in guard duties.
 These training programs are run by foundations connected to one of the Indonesian military forces.
-Satpam are licensed by the local government.
-While the white uniform is most common, Satpam also where navy blue, khaki green or brown shirts, depending on the licensing organization.
+Satpam are licensed by the local government or are working with a licensed security company.
+Normally a team of 3 men are assigned to one location, having 8 hour shifts each.
+While the white uniform is most common, Satpam also may wear navy blue, khaki green or brown shirts, depending on the licensing organization.

 In theory, a Satpam is best equipped to guard your family in a dangerous situation.
 In reality, you would probably never need those services.
-His role is primarily to ensure your safety, open the gate and screen visitors.
-You could probably not expect your Satpam to assist with the yard or pool work.
+His role is primarily to ensure your safety, open the gate, and screen visitors.
+You should not expect your Satpam to assist with the yard or pool work.

 If you want to hire a Satpam, ask a friend or neighbor's Satpam what agency he was hired through.
 You could also ask the formalities or administration staff in your sponsoring company to help you locate a Satpam for your residence.

 Hiring a Satpam is primarily done by wealthy Indonesians and expatriates.
-Be advised, however, that most neighborhoods and circumstances do not require Satpam to ensure the safety of the residents.
+Be advised, however, that most neighborhoods and circumstances do not require Satpam to ensure the safety of residents.
 Most middle class Indonesians do not even hire jaga.
+If, however, you have special reasons or concerns such as the house being broken into previously or the working spouse being frequently out of country on business trips, or company security policies for expat staff/managers, then a Satpam could help ensure peace of mind.

 If you have other information on guards to share with website readers, please contact us and we'll be happy to include your information.